slifin/breeze/README.md

 Signal is a document to help writers increase context and meaning expressed through code.

-## Context by variable name
+## Use every opportunity to describe the thing the code solves

 Provide context to your code operations by including variable names whenever possible

-You maybe skipping opportunities for variable names by writing inline conditions like this
+You maybe skipping good opportunities for variable names by writing inline conditions like this

 ```php
 if ($planet == 'blue')